ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ### Text

 Text is very important for mapping.
 It provides a description of what the map represents and can be expanded into a number of areas to improve the quality of the map.

+Much like any other document, text should follow a hierarchy to help draw the eye to certain parts of the map and to make it easier to see what parts are and are not related.

 ### Labels